Freemasonry in the United States: Later Grand Lodges

-Rapid Growth 1800-1830
+Rapid growth 1800–1830

-Masonic membership rolls grew rapidly in the fiorsat quarter of the 19th century, especially in the Northeast.
-Nationwide in 1800 there were 11 Grand lodges, 347 subordinate lodges, and about 16,000 members.
-By 1820 New York state alone had 300 lodges with 15,000 members, and by 1825 that state added another 150 lodges and 5,000 members.
+Masonic membership grew rapidly in the first quarter of the 19th century, especially in the Northeast.
+By the year 1800, America had 11 Grand Lodges, 347 subordinate lodges, and about 16,000 members.
+By 1820, New York alone had 300 lodges with 15,000 members, and adding another 150 lodges and 5,000 members by 1825.

-In Latin America and continental Europe, where the French lodges predominated, Freemasony was deep into politics and opposition to the Catholic Church.
-Freemasonry in the U.S. with its British origins, studiously avoided any discussion of politics or support for political action.
+Internationally, Freemasonry gained traction in Latin America and continental Europe, where the French lodges predominated with active involvement in politics and religious opposition.

 Social and cultural roles

-Historian Mark Carnes argues that the Freemasons as well as other fraternal societies especially the Odd Fellows. the Improved Order of Red Men, and the Knights of Pythias, helped redefine traditional masculinity through new secret rituals.
-Soon lodges designed initiation ceremonies featuring chains, skeletons, robes, masks, blindfolds, and torch lights.
-This came in response to mainstream Protestant denominations which were innovating with liberal and feminized themes that devalued traditional masculinity.
+Historian Mark Carnes argues that the Freemasons, along with other fraternal societies including the Odd Fellows, the Improved Order of Red Men, and the Knights of Pythias, contributed to cultural shifts in beliefs surrounding traditional masculinity through new secret rituals.
+Lodges designed initiation ceremonies featuring chains, skeletons, robes, masks, blindfolds, and torch lights in response to mainstream Protestant denominations moving toward feminized themes in religion.
 The result was a private set of attitudes and secret rituals that comprised an alternative counterculture.
-A leading California Mason had a vision of Freemasonry that rejected "Dreaminess and Nambi-Pambyism," as well as "sloppy sentimentalism" or "a lady's sewing circle" or a "church pink tea."
-But rather a sought, "A Real Man's Organization."
+A leading California Mason had a vision of Freemasonry that rejected "Dreaminess and Nambi-Pambyism," as well as "sloppy sentimentalism" or "a lady's sewing circle" or a "church pink tea," but rather sought "A Real Man's Organization."